Up to 50% off sofas & mattresses — limited‑time deals.

 • Map the full footprint on the floor, including ottomans pulled in.

-Comfort and Ergonomics Considerations
+Comfort and Ergonomics What Matters Most?

 Action Summary

-• Choose a pit sectional for lounging-first living and social clustering, not for formal “sit-up” rooms.
+• Choose a pit sectional for lounging-first living and social clustering, not for formal sit-up rooms.

 Pit sectional vs modular sectional

-“Modular” describes construction (separate pieces you can move).
-“Pit sectional” describes the end layout: deep U or square, center filled in for lounging.
+Modular” describes construction: separate pieces you can move.
+“Pit sectional” describes the final layout: usually a deep U or square with a center that feels filled in for lounging.

 Best coffee table setup for a pit sectional